 Don’t overdo it with the color and heat styling.
 Allow your hair some time to recuperate from any recent color treatments.
 Find a good stylist who cares about the health of your hair.
 Don’t be afraid to get treatments done, like Olaplex or Milbon, especially moisturizing ones.
 And make sure you get your hair trimmed regularly.
 Most importantly, find a shampoo and conditioner (preferably sulfate & paraben-free) that is meant for colored hair.

 If someone has already damaged their hair from over-processing, what can be done to help it recover?

 If your hair has become damaged and you’d like to fix it, patience and willpower is key.
 It’s better not to bleach or heat-style for a few months and eventually resume, rather than continuing to make the problem worse until there’s no hair left on your head.
 Getting your hair cut regularly is crucial when it comes to repairing hair.
 Look into products that have healing properties.
 Almost treat it like skincare.
 Don’t be afraid to throw on a moisturizing hair mask when you feel like you need it.
 Definitely stay away from any more coloring until your hair is repaired.
 Choose a shampoo and conditioner that are sulfate-free and don’t shampoo your hair too often as this strips away all of your natural oils.
 Honestly, if you don’t know where to start, find a good hairstylist who can help guide you on what to do when it comes to repairing your hair.

-And if you’ve already done the damage, try these moisturizing products to bring some life back into your hair.
+And if you’ve already done the damage, try these products to avoid wreaking more havoc and bring some life back into your hair.

 IGK Bad & Bougie Amla Oil Deep Repair Shampoo and Conditioner, $25 each; at IGK